-hosted on streaming hosted on strea- hosted on strea- hosted by social platforms ming platforms with networks (Facecast film and serial with pornographic various types of book, Instagram, Tik Tok, Snapchat, Twitdience categories ter, etc.) and other online videos (small streaming services, videos hosted directly on a site).
+These are videos These are videos hosted These are videos These are videos hosted by social networks (Facebook, Instagram, Tik Tok, Snapchat, Twitter, etc.) and other online videos (small streaming services, videos hosted directly on a site).

-These other types of "Tubes" represent use represent 18% 21% of online video, of online video, 11% 13% of the total data of total data flows and 4% of GHG to digital technology. to digital technology. digital technologies.
+These other types of use represent 18% of online video, 11% of total data flows and 4% of GHG emissions due to digital technologies.